bigdatateaching/spark-on-azureml/README.md

----
-title: "Using Azure Machine Learning for your projects"
+# Spark on Azure Machine Learning
-date: last-modified
-date-format: "dddd MMM D, YYYY [at] h:m a"
-format:
-  html:
-    toc: true
----

 The group AzureML environments are set up.
 Please read the important information contained in this note carefully.